-Aurora Aerospace Combat Elements are modular units (as are the Surface Combat Elements) that can be combined as needed for individual missions and task force assignments.
+Aurora Aerospace Combat Elements are modular units (as are the Surface Combat Elements and Medical Corps Elements) that can be combined as needed for individual missions and task force assignments.
 Aurora ACE units consists of Fighter, Strike, Electronic Warfare, C2ISR, Support and Training squadrons.

 Chief of Staff of the ACE: Vacant